Last Updated on November 24, 2021 by KhunKal

 Lontano dagli occhi, lontano dal cuore.

-This proverbs is quite similar to the corresponding English proverb, but its literal translation is:
+This proverb is quite similar to the corresponding English proverb, but its literal translation is:

 “Far from the eyes, far from the heart.”